 The Division of Abdominal Imaging takes great pride in its high-profile, high-volume CT service.
-The Duke Radiology Department operates a total of 18 CT scanners across the system, from both General Electric and Siemens Healthcare.
-These include 5×128 slice, 9×64 slice, 4×16 slice interventional scanners, and 3 systems with CT fluoroscopy; 10 with dual-energy capability.
-The Body CT reading room is the main hub of The Abdominal Radiology practice and is covered daily by four attending physicians, two to three fellows, and three residents.
+The Duke Radiology Department operates upwards of 20 CT scanners across the system, from both General Electric and Siemens Healthcare.
+Scanners include a variety of models including those with dual-energy capability as well as a photon counting scanner.
+The Body CT reading room is a hub of the Abdominal Radiology practice and is covered daily by four attending physicians, two to three fellows, and three residents.
 The practice is broad and varied, with cases originating from a variety of sources, from our level I trauma center to our world-class oncology programs and outpatient centers.
 Duke’s radiologists interpret approximately 70,000 CT examinations per year with no shortage of interesting cases.

 The Division performs image-guided biopsies and percutaneous drainage procedures using conventional CT, CT fluoroscopy, and ultrasound.
 Two dedicated procedure rooms provide state-of-the-art CT and ultrasound equipment.
 The breadth and depth of available interventional procedures is substantial; including random and focal lesion biopsies of the liver and kidneys, as well as biopsies of the thyroid, lymph nodes, retroperitoneum, pancreas, and spleen.
 Abscess drainages are performed daily, and include abdominopelvic, body wall, and extremity fluid collections.
 Thrombin injections for treatment of pseudoaneurysms are also performed.
 A typical interventional day includes approximately 10-12 cases per day.